apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/cluster-management/stop-start-a-redis-cluster.md

   generateName: stop-
 spec:
   # cluster ref
-  clusterRef: redis-cluster
+  clusterRef: mycluster
   type: Stop
 EOF
 ```

-### Option 3.
+### Option 2.
 Change the YAML file of the cluster

 Configure replicas as 0 to delete pods.